 Nora Heisterkamp Lab

-Glycosylation is a non template-driven process regulated by enzymes that are exclusively dedicated to one or more biosynthetic pathways of the glycosylation machinery.
+Glycosylation is a non-template-driven process regulated by enzymes that are exclusively dedicated to one or more biosynthetic pathways of the glycosylation machinery.
 Its importance is illustrated by the fact that around 2% of all human protein-encoding genes are reserved for this activity.
 Moreover, half of the more than 20,000 proteins encoded by the human genome are in fact glycoproteins that are modified by various types of sugar chains, the so-called glycans.

 In the extracellular environment, the glycoprotein, proteoglycan and glycolipid components and their specific glyco-code are among the most important yet comparably least analyzed features.
 This is partly because glycosylation is a post-translational process of biomolecule modification that is strongly dependent on the cellular microenvironment and is not dependent upon a template.

 Most immunotherapies and many targeted treatments are actually directed to cell surface and/or extracellular matrix glycoconjugates because all cells are covered by a dense layer of carbohydrate-containing cell surface molecules such as glycoproteins and glycolipids.
 In addition, glycosylation is intrinsically involved in controlling IgG-function beyond antigen recognition.
 This clearly makes the cellular microenvironment and its glycosylation a highly interesting, but still incompletely understood source of precision diagnostic biomarkers and therapeutic targets.
-Thus, the goal is to unravel the very complex glyco-code responsible for leukemia cell growth and survival in the bone marrow microenvironment.
+Thus, the overall goal is to unravel the very complex glyco-code responsible for leukemia cell growth and survival in the bone marrow microenvironment.

 A Professor in the Department of Systems Biology, Nora Heisterkamp conducts research that focuses on pediatric hematologic malignancies.